-After speaking to my coaches and some friends, I decided on getting a floor punching bag, and it’s been the best decision I have ever taken in my life.
+After speaking to my coaches and some friends, I decided on getting a floor punching bag for my backyard gym, and it’s been the best decision I have ever taken in my life.

-For those who are scratching their heads, a floor punching bag is another term used to describe a freestanding bag.
+For those who are scratching their heads, a floor punching bag is another term used to describe a standing punching bag.

 You know the ones that you can install anywhere?
 The ones that the MMA gods bestowed upon us poor apartment dwellers who cannot afford to drill holes randomly on walls and garage ceilings to install a garage punching bag?

 That’s the one that I am talking about.